Hello,

 📊 Answer Choice Analysis

 ❌ Out of scope.
-Neither speaker mentions morality, fairness, or profit motives.
-The issue is purely experience versus qualification.
+Neither speaker mentions fairness or profit motives; the issue is experience, not morality.

 âś… Correct Answer